RetroDECK/ES-DE/INSTALL-DEV.md

 A theme is not mandatory to start the application, but ES will be basically useless without it.

-The home directory will always take precedence, and any resources or themes located there will override the ones in the installation path or in the path of the ES executable.
+The home directory will always take precedence, and any resources or themes located there will override the ones in the installation path or in the path of the ES-DE executable.

 **Creating a .dmg installer:**